-You are either one of the millions who love the Leafs, or are one amongst the many millions who hate them.
+You are either one of the millions who love the Leafs, or one among the many millions who hate them.
 For Leafs fanatics, they’ve heard it all before, and they’ve since developed a tough hide.
-Amongst the more common jeers thrown their way include the whole “not having won the Stanley Cup since the hippies crowded Haight-Ashbury” thing.
+Among the more common jeers thrown their way include the whole “not having won the Stanley Cup since the hippies crowded Haight-Ashbury” thing.
 While this still finds a way to penetrate their thick exterior, it’s not the only insult that has become a part of the Anti-Leaf vernacular.
+Why aren’t they the Toronto Maple Leaves?

 Okay, let’s just look at what we think we know, which comes directly from the Maple Leafs website: